randy2332/Operating-System-Linux-practices/README.md

 # Operating-System-Linux-practices
-This is linux kernel practices including system call, scheduling policy and ketch kernel information
+This is linux kernel practices including system call, scheduling policy and fetch kernel information